Building type

 Do you carry out larger works during the holidays?

 Where possible, yes.
-Larger jobs are frequently timed to half-terms and summer holidays, so the survey and programme are built around the academic or service calendar to keep disruption to a minimum.
+Larger jobs are frequently timed to half-terms and summer holidays, so the survey and programme are built around the academic or service calendar to keep disruption down.

 Our roof is asbestos cement.
 What are the options?

-Where an asbestos-cement roof is sound but weathered, encapsulation can lock the surface down and extend its service life without the disturbance of stripping.
-The survey confirms whether encapsulation is appropriate for your roof or whether another route is needed.
+Where it is sound but weathered, encapsulation can lock the surface down and add years of service without the disturbance of stripping.
+The survey confirms whether encapsulation suits your roof or whether another route is needed.

 Can you refresh tired elevations as well as the roof?